rasundsbak/rtd-tutorial/docs/source/01_ai_board.rst

 .. _01_ai_board:
-01 AI on the blackboars
+01 AI on the blackboard
 =================

 .. index:: artificial, intelligence, blackboard